sjclijie/agentk/doc/q_watcher.md

 ```

- Increase a record&#39;s count by 1, a time can be supplied
+ Increase a record's count by 1, a time can be supplied

 **Params**